pic

 Let Blocks and Pipes For Long Names

-Both approaches are useful to create temporary aliases for variables with lengthy names.
-This allows users to assign meaningful names to variables, while preserving code readability.
+Both let Blocks and pipes help create temporary aliases for variables with lengthy names.
+This lets users assign meaningful names to variables, while preserving code readability.

 variable_with_a_long_name = 2